 Jen began chronicling her (and husband Sean, also known as “Handy Man”) DIY adventures in 2007 as they worked on their circa 1950 digs in Toronto.
 Fast-forward to late 2016 and we find the couple (and child, Chloe) updating a 1960s house “bursting with charm,” complete with pocket doors.

-Jen’s touchstone, in all of her projects, is a meticulous attention to detail.
-You’ll notice it in the photography, the brilliant tutorials (yes, you will learn how to hang wallpaper) and in the fact that she realizes we may just want to copy what she’s done so she provides a “shop the look” section on her site.
+Jen’s touchstone, in all of her projects, is her meticulous attention to detail.
+You’ll notice it in the photography, the brilliant tutorials (yes, you will learn how to hang wallpaper) and in the fact that she realizes we may just want to copy what she’s done so, she provides a “shop the look” section on her site.

 What we love about Galati is that, although she harbours a preference for the “rustic, antique look,” she isn’t opposed to thinking outside of that box and also offers up contemporary solutions for ratty, old furniture.

 Anyone that can make old tires look charming and create adorable wreaths out of coffee filters deserves her time in the spotlight.
-Lisa and Recaptured Charm have been featured in the National Post, Ristrutturare, Flea Market Style magazine, Apartment Therapy, Remodelaholic and others.
+Lisa and Recaptured Charm have features in National Post, Ristrutturare, Flea Market Style magazine, Apartment Therapy, Remodelaholic and others.